Foreign Language Books & DVDs

 - See the left menu for more information on specific collections.

 - Also, check the catalog to see if we have specific print and AV materials.

 - See the top menu for Digital Resources - information about our electronic resources and eBooks for our downloadable eBooks and eAudiobooks.

 - To use the Library's online subscription to Consumer Reports - with the latest information and reviews - please ask for help at the First Floor Information Desk or the Second Floor Reference Desk.

-Materials Request Form Use this link to request materials that we do not currently own.
+Complete the form above to request materials that we do not currently own.
 We gladly consider all item requests but we are not able to purchase everything requested.
 If we do purchase the requested item it will be placed on hold for you when it arrives.